bwknight/BoottleXCP/README.md

 BoottleXCP
 ==========

-XCP Wallet with bottlepy and Bootstrap
+XCP GUI with bottlepy and Bootstrap

 # Changelog
 * **v0.00000001**